Ravi Bopara: 2008 New Zealand, South Africa and India

 Bopara made just three in the first ODI in New Zealand.
 He made 23 in the next match, but did not bowl in either matches.
 In the return series in England, Bopara got off to a slow start, making scores of 10 and 27 in his first two matches.
 However, in the fourth match of the series he made 58 although it wasn't enough to prevent a narrow defeat for England.
 He made 30 in the final match of the series, leaving him with over 100 runs in the matches he played in.

 He played in the first ODI against South Africa but was not required to bat, instead just bowling two overs and conceding 11 runs.
 England won the match by 20 runs.

-He made 54 not out in the first ODI against India as he continued to consolidate himself in the ODI side.
+He made 54 not out in the first ODI against India as he continued to consolidate himself in the ODI team.
 In the third match he made 60, although England lost the game by 16 runs.
 In the final match of the series he took figures of 1–42 as well as contributing 24 runs with the bat, although England again lost, this time by six wickets.